BatuhanYilmazzz/note-list/README.md

 # TaskList Project

-This project is a basic TaskList project with React Hooks including Context API.
+This project is a basic TaskList project with React Hooks including Context API.You can add your task or todo list in this project.I hope you like it.

 ## Built With